tail head cat sleep

 DESCRIPTION

 The strdup() function allocates sufficient memory for a copy of the string str, does the copy, and returns a pointer to it.
-The pointer may subsequently be used as an argument to the function free(3).
+The memory is allocated with malloc(3) and should be released with free(3) when no longer needed.

 The strndup() function copies at most len characters from the string str always NUL terminating the copied string.